-Regional VT Alerts are available for the Carilion School of Medicine and Research Institute.
-Immediate emergency notifications using VT Alerts to members of satellite campus communities will be provided when information is received from the Carilion Chief of Police or a designee.
-VT Alerts will normally be issued by the Virginia Tech Police Department or University Relations.
-Emergency notifications may be issued by the Virginia Tech Police Department or University Relations.
+Regional VT Alerts are available for the Carilion Research Institute.
+Immediate/emergency notifications using VT Alerts to members of a satellite campus community will be provided when information is received, either from the designated individual at the satellite campus or from the law enforcement agency responsible for services where the campus is located.
+VT Alerts will normally be issued by the Virginia Tech Police Department.
+Emergency notifications may be issued locally, using other means by the Director of the Carilion Research Institute.
+These methods may include, but not limited to, direct communication to the campus using email or website notices.
+Members of the satellite campus community are also encouraged to sign up for their localities emergency notification system, which are not affiliated with Virginia Tech, check with the police department in your area.

-The Carilion Clinic Police and Security Department is primarily responsible for confirming that there is a significant emergency or dangerous situation on campus that could cause an immediate threat to the health and safety of the members of the campus community.
-The Police Chief or their designee could be in a position to confirm certain types of emergencies.
-The Office of University Relations, the Virginia Tech Police Department and/or Director of Emergency Management have access to the systems to notify the campus community of immediate threats that have occurred and necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
-These three departments have the authority to determine the appropriate segment or segments of the campus community that will receive alerts, to determine the content of the alert, and to initiate the notification system.
-The institution typically provides follow-up information to the community using the same systems that were used to send out the original alert.
+The Carilion Clinic Police and Security Department, the Virginia state Police and the Roanoke City Fire and EMS Departments are primarily responsible for confirming that there is a significant emergency or dangerous situation at the Carilion Research Institute that could cause an immediate threat to the health and safety of the members of the campus community.
+The Director or designee can also be in a position to confirm an emergency in or surrounding the campus.
+The Office of University Relations, the Virginia Tech Police Department and/or Virginia Tech Emergency Management have access to the VT Alerts system which can send an alert to subscribers; notifying the campus community of threats that have occurred that may necessitate evacuation, shelter in place or other action on the part of students, employees, and campus visitors.
+The university will typically provide follow-up information to the campus community using the same systems that were used to send out the original alert or to direct the campus community to other informational channels.

-Virginia Tech will immediately notify the campus community upon the confirmation, from the Carilion Clinic and Security Department or authorized staff member present at the school, of a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or staff occurring at the school.
-One of the three listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received from the Carilion Police, unless issuing a notification will, in the professional judgment of first responders, compromise efforts to assist a survivor or to contain, respond to, or otherwise mitigate the emergency.
-The typical first responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the School include the Carilion Police and Security Department, Virginia State Police and the Roanoke City Fire / EMS Department.
+Virginia Tech will immediately notify the campus community upon the confirmation, from the Carilion Clinic Police and Security Department, the Virginia state Police or the Roanoke City Fire and EMS Departments or authorized staff member at the Carilion Research Institute, of a significant emergency or an immediate threat to the health or safety of students or staff occurring at the Carilion Research Institute.
+One of the listed departments above will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system based on information received, unless issuing a notification will, in the professional judgment of the public safety official, compromise efforts to assist, contain, respond to, or otherwise mitigate the emergency.
+First responders to an incident that causes an immediate threat to the health and safety of the Virginia Tech community at the Carilion Research

+Institute will typically include the Carilion Clinic Police and Security Department, the Virginia state Police and the Roanoke City Fire and EMS Departments.